 B.A., M.A., PhD

-(i) Discourse analysis and conflict studies; social movement studies; social media and society; cyber civic engagement, online activism, terrorism and political violence.
+- Discourse studies; discourse and conflict & peace studies; social movement studies; social media and society; cyber civic engagement, online activism, terrorism and political violence.

-(ii) Online deceptive communications, particularly those associated with phishing, email scams and dis/misinformation;
+- Online deceptive communications - phishing, email scams and (dis)misinformation;

-(iii) Socio-political and cultural discourses in the media and the Internet, including online religion and the discourses of identity.
-Discourses that show evidence of linguistic violence, language aggression and hate speech are of added interest.
+- Socio-political and cultural discourses in the media and the Internet, including online religion and the discourses of identity.

 Awards & Honours

 - Humboldt’s 6-months special renewed research stay at the University of Freiburg, August 1, 2019 – January 31, 2020.
 Project topic: “Representations of the herder-farmer conflict in the local and foreign press.”

 - Humboldt’s 3-months renewed research stay at the University of Freiburg, September - November 2017.
 Project topic: Online Activism in Sub-Sahara Africa: examining militant and secessionist cyber discourses in Nigeria and Mali.

 - Humboldt’s 3-months renewed research stay at the University of Freiburg, May - August, 2014.
 Project topic: “Stance in digital discourse of radical movements in Nigeria.”